 Just note that the weather can be unpredictable in Canada during the winter, which may delay your plans and driving time.

 I’ve also been to Niagara Falls in spring/fall and experienced similarly low prices and fewer crowds.
 Fall is a beautiful time to visit because you can see the leaves change color, which is perfect if you want to go hiking around the Niagara Glen area.

 If you’re staying in downtown Niagara Falls, you will be able to walk almost everywhere, as this is where many of the top attractions are.
 A WEGO Bus can take you to the major attractions if you don’t want to walk.
 Niagara on the Lake is about half an hour away, but tours will take you there if you don’t have a car.

 How Long to Spend in Niagara Falls + Sample Itinerary

-While you can drive to Niagara Falls as a day road trip from Toronto, there’s so much to do here that I would spend at least a night, and ideally a weekend.
+While you can drive to Niagara Falls as a day trip from Toronto, there’s so much to do here that I would spend at least a night, and ideally a weekend.

 As a sample weekend itinerary, you could drive up to Niagara Falls from Toronto on a Friday night and spend that evening exploring Clifton Street and watching the nightly light show on the falls.
 The next day, set off for a day of adventure at the falls.
-You could zip-line, take a boat cruise and journey behind the falls all in one day.
+You could zip-line, take a boat cruise, and Journey behind the falls all in one day.
 At night, enjoy dinner with a view at one of the cities restaurants.

-The next day, check out of your hotel and head out to visit the Niagara Glen Nature Reserve for a light hike, then visit Niagara on the lake for a winery tour.
+The next day, check out of your hotel and head out to visit the Niagara Glen Nature Reserve for a light hike, then visit Niagara on the Lake for a winery tour.
 Return to Toronto that evening, feeling satisfied with a weekend of adventure.

-If you’re looking for a fun weekend getaway from Toronto then Niagara Falls is a perfect choice.
+If you’re looking for a fun weekend getaway from Toronto, then Niagara Falls is a perfect choice.

 Enjoyed this post?
 Pin it for later!